-I had to remember how to play this game, but once I did I remembered how care free it is to play this game, a nice array of forgiving obstacles and a high attention to detail in its very particular artistic style.
+I had to remember how to play this game, but once I did I remembered how carefree it is to play this game, a nice array of forgiving obstacles and high attention to detail in its very particular artistic style.
 I meant to write something about it a while ago, but I kept overthinking it.
-Today I have some video, screenshots, and seasoned thoughts on Yoshi’s Crafted World.
+Today I have some videos, screenshots, and seasoned thoughts on Yoshi’s Crafted World.

 Yoshi’s Crafted World Is Wonderful for Kids

 This is one of those occasions where I acknowledge something about the family friendliness of certain games and I’ll tell you why.
 This is a kid’s game.
 It’s also an everyone game.
 This game is really easy.
 It’s so easy that you can pretty much do no wrong.
 I actually love this, because, despite my role here as a game reviewer, I’m not actually all that great at games, which is one reason I usually opt or single-player.
 That’s actually a good thing because I can offer a more humble experience.

 There are a couple of things which make it more suitable for kids in my opinion.
 The music is very toybox music box sounding.
 Much of it feels like a grade school art project or some kind of craft party coordinated by some Nintendo developer know-it-alls.
 I already mentioned it’s super easy so there’s that too.
 And also, it’s pretty rewarding.
 There is a lot to look at when you figure out how the game works.
 This makes it all something kids can understand.

 It’s Not Deep-Cut But It’s Just Fine

 Minor update: this review is one of my first ones on this site, but it was a good time playing it.
 The game has a modest length from what I remember, and you can play it on Wii-U, which is a nice selling point.
 We all go through the art class phase of wanting to play games that look like something involving gluesticks.